Brant Lake South, South Dakota

 Brant Lake South is a census-designated place (CDP) in Lake County, South Dakota, United States.
 The population was 140 at the 2020 census.
 It was established after the 2010 census.

 Geography

 Brant Lake South is in southeastern Lake County, on the south side of Brant Lake.
 It is bordered to the north by the town of Brant Lake and to the south by the unincorporated community of Chester.
 Madison, the county seat, is 13 mi to the northwest.

 According to the U.S. Census Bureau, the Brant Lake South CDP has an area of 2.7 sqkm, of which 1.4 sqkm are land and 1.3 sqkm, comprising the southeastern portion of Brant Lake, are water.
 Skunk Creek, the outlet of Brant Lake, passes through the southwest corner of the CDP and flows south to the Big Sioux River at Sioux Falls.

 Demographics

+Education

+It is in the Chester School District 39-1.